Keith-Khadar/nwktheory/docs/api/Sprint 2.md

   - ### Backend:
     - Added functionality for users to add and delete their connections
     - Added error checking to handle invalid connections requesting to be added
+    - Added functionality to allow users to modify their profile information (currently only the name is modifiable but will add additioanl demographic information that users can modify)
     - Added CORS policy to allow remote origin requests between clients and the server

 # Frontend Unit Tests